 When we moved into our home, a little brown bat occupied our attic.
 He still does — at least I like to think it’s the same little guy.
 While the little brown bat has an average lifespan of six and a half years, they can live up to 34 years in the wild.

-He sleeps on the outer screen vent and not inside.
+He sleeps on the outer screen vent of our home and not inside.
 Granted, as I sit here and write this on my back patio, he’s doing his intoxicated like maneuvering in the canopy of trees above me, gobbling up insects faster than I can type words on the screen.
 Three crows nearby study his movements.

 In 2008, the little brown bat had the lowest conservation priority: least concern.
 Since that time, winter hibernating populations have declined by an average of 90% due to a fungus-caused disease known as white-nose syndrome.